JakeDelaney/PP1-Happy-Paws/README.md

  ### Hero Image

-  The Hero Image is 1920x1280 resolution background image that depicts a woman grooming a small yorkshire terrier dog.
+  The Hero Image is a 1920x1280 resolution background image that depicts a woman grooming a small yorkshire terrier dog.
 This image has been chosen as it relevant to the context of the site, and the content displayed within it.
 This Hero Image is reponsive and will adjust itself to accomodate all viewport sizes.

   A tagline has also been included as a transparent overlay onto the Hero Image.
 This tagline provides both a short advertisement, and additional information on the company.